wso2/docs-choreo-dev/en/pe-docs/docs/devops/cd-pipelines/submit-and-manage-environment-promotion-approval-requests.md

 # Submit and Manage Environment Promotion Approval Requests

-In Choreo, when an administrator or platform engineer [configures the Environment Promotion workflow to require approval](../../governance/workflows/configure-approvals-for-choreo-workflows.md), you must submit a request to obtain approval to promote the deployment to a critical environment.
+If environment promotion workflows are configured for your organization as mentioned in the [guide](../../governance/workflows/configure-approvals-for-choreo-workflows.md), you must request and receive approval before deploying to a critical environment.

 When you submit a promotion approval request, Choreo notifies all authorized reviewers via email.
 Once an authorized reviewer approves or rejects the request, you will receive an email with the decision details.
 See [Review Workflow Approval Requests](../../governance/approvals/review-workflow-approval-requests.md) for more information on workflow approval request reviews.